mptre/knfmt/README.md

 	$ knfmt <knfmt.c

-It can perform an in place edit by writing back to formatted source code:
+It can perform an in place edit by writing back the formatted source code:

 	$ knfmt -i knfmt.c